oddbird/oddleventy/content/work/quarqnet.md

 tags:
   - _post
   - Case Study
+sample:
+  desktop:
+    src: quarqnet/desktop.jpg
+    alt: Full-screen map of a bike ride path, along with ride metrics
+    position: bottom left
+  mobile:
+    src: quarqnet/mobile.jpg
+    alt: Mobile view of a bike ride path, along with ride metrics
+    fit: contain
+  caption: |
+    QuarqNet allows athletes to track and analyze their activities, sharing their location and statistics with friends, family, coaches, and colleagues in real time.
+QuarqNet also integrates with Quarq's telemetry and reporting hardware, and third-party services like Strava, Training Peaks, Dropbox, and Today's Plan.
 press:
   - text: |
       A mobile-friendly design that will let users see the live tracking